pForest: In-Network Inference with Random Forests: Compiling random forests to the data plane

 \emph{Example:} If $\RF_3$ and $\RF_5$ (and no other $\RF s$ in $\classifier$) use the average of the packet length as a feature, \system looks for the overall maximum and minimum threshold $t_{max}$ and $t_{min}$ that could be applied to this feature in $\RF_3$ and $\RF_5$, as an example $1234.5$ and $67.8$.
 If the comparison accuracy is $0.01$, the resulting number of bits is $\left \lfloor{\log_2{\frac{2 \cdot 1234.5} {67.8 \cdot 0.5 \cdot 0.01}}}\right \rfloor + 1 = 13$.

 \myitem{Encoding all features in one bitstring} As explained above, \system computes the number of bits that are required to store each feature.
-Instead of saving every feature in a separate register, \system concatenates all values to one bitstring, which allows to dynamically allocate the per-flow memory and to change random forest models without re-compiling the program.
-To specify the location of each feature in this bitstring, \system stores the positions (start and end index) in a register on the programmable network device.
+Instead of saving every feature in a separate register, \system concatenates all values to one bitstring, which allows for dynamically allocating the per-flow memory and changin $\RF s$ without re-compiling the program.
+In order to specify the location of each feature in this bitstring, \system stores the positions (start and end index) in a register on the programmable network device.